S.O.S - eVoice For Justice - e-news weekly

 Look at the average American Citizen, he is always in fear about

 attacks.
-Recently during the bomb blast in New Delhi, saw the
+Recently during the bomb blast in

 Americans fleeing the capital first.